tinrooster/trackIT/docs/troubleshooting.md

 **Cause**: Running the application in an environment where localStorage is not available.
 **Solution**: Ensure you're running the application in a web browser with localStorage support.

+## Renderer Errors: __dirname is not defined / path externalized

+**Symptoms**
+- Blank screen in the app
+- Console error: `Uncaught ReferenceError: __dirname is not defined`
+- Console warning: `Module "path" has been externalized for browser compatibility.
+Cannot access "path.join" in client code.`

+**Cause**
+- Importing or using `electron-store`, `fs`, `path`, or other Node.js modules in your renderer (src/) code.

+**Solution**
+- Remove all usage of Node.js modules from your renderer code.
+Only use them in the main process or expose safe APIs via IPC/preload.
+- For persistent logging or storage, use IPC to communicate with the main process.

 ## Still Having Issues?

 If you've tried the solutions above and are still experiencing problems: